petarnikolovski/imagebam/README.md

 # ImageBam

 This project is not affiliated with the `imagebam.com`.
 This is wrapper library around their [official API][1].
 This is only a proof of concept project, and not a full library.
-It only implements verification (which is usually the hardest part of the library), and one function (to fetch all images from owns gallery).
+It only implements verification (which is usually the hardest part of the library), and one function (to fetch all images from own gallery).

 ## How to use this library?